Looyyd/verifiers/README.md

 For this reason, I have decided to not continue experiments with self-play, etc. I will try again if open-source research starts showing promising results on these.

 Instead, a similar problem that I think could be solvable by today's algorithms is making an LLM reason on chess, because it can be treated as a single-turn env, where the reward is the change in Stockfish evaluation.

+## Takeaways

+- GRPO on multi-turn tasks is not proven to work
+- Probably need to SFT the model to at least show some capabilities on the base task before using RL, especially if you want to add reasoning to the output format.

 ## Implemented Features